- One Comment

 There is absolutely no need for babies to have to wait 3 to 5 days between the introduction of new solid foods.
 This is an old recommendation that is based on no research and was initially told to parents as a way to be able to track any allergic reactions to different foods.

-However, now we know with much more certainty that the risk of developing food allergies or reactions to foods that are not on the highly allergenic food list is extremely low.
-And the repercussions of waiting long periods of time between introducing new solid foods (and preventing baby from experiencing a variety of solid foods in a shorter amount of time) are much worse than the very, very minimal risk of developing a food allergy to – let’s say – chicken.
+However, now we know with much more certainty that the risk of developing food allergies or reactions to foods that are not on the highly allergenic food list is low.
+And the risks of picky eating associated waiting long periods of time between introducing new solid foods (and preventing baby from experiencing a variety of solid foods in the first year of life) are higher than the very, very minimal risk of developing a food allergy to – let’s say – chicken.

 Is there a specific order for introducing baby's first solid foods?